DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/da_calibration_overview.rst

 Modes
 ---------------

-* Accumulate : In this mode, the calibration node accumualtes (loads) the needed data and calibration settings to be used in the final mode for calibration computation.
+* Accumulate : In this mode, the calibration node accumulates (loads) the needed data and calibration settings to be used in the final mode for calibration computation.
-* Final : In this mode, the calibration node uses the data from the accumulation mode and perfrom the acutal robot calibration.
+* Final : In this mode, the calibration node uses the data from the accumulation mode and perform the actual robot calibration.
 * Load : In this mode, the calibration node loads the ouput from the final for future use.
 This can help to load previous calibration results without a need to run previous modes.